VelizarHristov/xquery-intellij-plugin/docs/XPath and XQuery Extensions.md

 The `ApplyExpr` grammar has been modified to make the final transaction separator optional.
 The final transaction separator is required in Scripting extensions, and is invalid for MarkLogic.

+#### Try/Catch Expressions

+    TryCatchExpr ::= TryClause ( MarkLogicCatchExpr | CatchClause+ )
+    MarkLogicCatchExpr ::= "catch" "(" "$" VarName ")" EnclosedExpr

+MarkLogic supports a different syntax to the XQuery 3.0 try/catch expressions.
+The variable passed to the `MarkLogicCatchExpr` is the MarkLogic `error:error` object.

 ### Saxon Vendor Extensions